nixworks/public/news/2013/06/28/a-man-is-arrested-in-england-on-charges-related-to-an-attack-on-the-john-constable-painting-the-hay-wain.md

 ### [2013-06-28](/news/2013/06/28/index.md)

-# A man is arrested in England on charges related to an attack on the John Constable painting ''The Hay Wain''.
+# A man is arrested in England on charges related to an attack on the John Constable painting "The Hay Wain".